davidgasquez/handbook/Open Data.md

 [Open Data can help organizations, scientist, and governments make better decisions](https://twitter.com/patrickc/status/1256987283141492736).
 Data is the best way to learn about the world and [[Coordination | coordinate]] people.

-**We need better tools, protocols, and mechanisms to improve the Open Data ecosystem**.
+Open protocols create open systems.
+Open code creates tools.
+Open data creates open knowledge. **We need better tools, protocols, and mechanisms to improve the Open Data ecosystem**.

 Iterative improvements over public datasets could yield large amounts of value.
 Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Open Data could do the same!